 How prevalent is chronic procrastination?

 I’ve seen authors recently claim that procrastination rates in the past decade are increasing.
 I respectfully disagree.
 In a 1991 published study I found that 20% of adult women and men self-identify as “chronic procrastinators,” meaning they purposively delay tasks at home, school, work, in relationships, appointments, etc. This is their lifestyle.
 Notice that rate is higher than diagnoses of depression, substance abuse or alcoholism, panic attacks, to name a few.
 Yet people consider it a humorous, non-important issue.
-And in the past 30 years I’ve found this rate to be rather consistent across the U.S. and globally, in England, Australia, Ireland, Canada, Spain, Peru, Venezuela, Poland, Italy, Austria, S. Korea, Japan, Turkey, Israel, Saudi Arabia, and India to name a few.
+And in the past 30 years I’ve found this rate to be rather consistent across the U.S. and globally, in England, Australia, Ireland, Canada, Spain, Peru, Venezuela, Poland, Italy, Austria, S. Korea, Japan, Turkey, Israel, Saudi Arabia, Iran, and India to name a few.

-I am talking of chronic procrastination – not the tendency to just delay studying, getting an oil change, or cleaning dishes, etc. Those examples are situational; for instance, a student might delay reading a text or studying or writing a paper – but will not delay if there is free beer in the dorm!
+I am talking of chronic procrastination – not the tendency to just delay studying, getting an oil change, staying up late at night, cleaning dishes, etc. Those examples are situational; for instance, a student might delay reading a text or studying or writing a paper – but will not delay if there is free beer in the dorm!
 That is why we hear that 70-75% (not 95%, like some now claim) of college students report they engage in “procrastination.”
 Students are talking about a specific behavior they do not want to do.
 My interest is about those 20% chronic procrastinators, across the varied tasks of responsibility.

 The prevalence of procrastination has not risen; instead, the media and even research psychologists are discussing/studying the topic more often.
 When I decided to study “proc” [as I call it] for my doctoral dissertation in 1988-89, there was practically no published work on the topic, just a few papers on ‘writer’s block’ and ‘career indecision.’
 As a social-personality psychologist, I wanted to know more about this common tendency.
 So began my mission for understanding.